 The prison health care system can often seem like a pretty uncaring place.
 While medical and dental care for both emergency and routine situations are provided to prisoners within the Federal Bureau of Prisons, many inmates complain about the speed and quality of this care.
-It often seems inadequate and is rarely provided in a timely manner.
+It often seems inadequate and is rarely rendered promptly.

 Federal prisoners do have 24-hour access to emergency medical and dental care.
-What constitutes "emergency" dental care is not well defined.
-Emergency medical care is warranted if a prisoner is suffering from a stroke, hemorrhage, or severe trauma such as head injury or heart attack.
-In these instances the prisoner will be immediately transported to a local hospital for care.
+What constitutes “emergency” dental care is not well defined.
+Emergency medical care is warranted if a prisoner suffers from a stroke, hemorrhage, or severe trauma such as head injury or heart attack.
+In these instances, the prisoner will be immediately transported to a local hospital for care.

 The Federal Bureau of Prisons classifies medical problems using five categories of care:

 - Medically Necessary: Acute or Emergent (e.g., heart attack or stroke)

 - Medically Necessary: Non-Emergent (e.g., diabetes, schizophrenia, cancer)

 - Medically Acceptable: Not Always Necessary (e.g., joint replacement)

 - Extraordinary (e.g., organ transplants for other individuals)

 While all Medically Necessary: Acute or Emergent category issues will be treated immediately, those in Medically Necessary: Non-Emergent and Medically Acceptable: Not Always Necessary categories are sometimes provided, while issues that fall within the final two categories are rarely provided.

 The Federal Bureau of Prisons will address medical issues if they severely affect areas of daily living.
 This includes walking, breathing, eating, and sleeping.
 But they won’t provide treatment that is deemed extreme or intended merely for an inmate’s comfort.
 For example, the removal of non-cancerous skin lesions.